Immigration to the United States: Causes of migration

 "The current debate ... is almost totally about what to do about immigrants when they get here.
 But the 800-pound gorilla that's missing from the table is what we have been doing there that brings them here, that drives them here", according to Jeff Faux, an economist who is a distinguished fellow at the Economic Policy Institute.

 Many Central Americans are fleeing because of desperate social and economic circumstances in their countries.
-Some believe that the large number of Central American refugees arriving in the United States can be explained as a "blowback" to policies such as United States military interventions and covert operations that installed or maintained in power authoritarian leaders allied with wealthy land owners and multinational corporations who stop family farming and democratic efforts, which have caused drastically sharp social inequality, wide-scale poverty and rampant crime.
+Some believe that the large number of Central American refugees arriving in the United States can be explained as a "blowback" to policies such as United States military interventions and covert operations that installed or maintained in power authoritarian leaders allied with wealthy landowners and multinational corporations who stop family farming and democratic efforts, which have caused drastically sharp social inequality, wide-scale poverty and rampant crime.
 Economic austerity dictated by neoliberal policies imposed by the International Monetary Fund and its ally, the U.S., has also been cited as a driver of the dire social and economic conditions, as has the U.S. "war on drugs", which has been understood as fueling murderous gang violence in the region.

 Another major migration driver from Central America (Guatemala, Honduras, and El Salvador) are crop failures, which are (partly) caused by climate change.

-Half of the people which are migrating from Latin America to the United States are from the Dry Corridor (El Corredor Seco) - a climatic zone that stretches through Guatemala, El Salvador, and Honduras suffering from different climate change impacts resulting in an flow of climate migrants to the United States.
+Half of the people which are migrating from Latin America to the United States are from the Dry Corridor (El Corredor Seco) - a climatic zone that stretches through Guatemala, El Salvador, and Honduras suffering from different climate change impacts resulting in a flow of climate migrants to the United States.
 In 2007-2017 alone, immigration from the region to the US grew by a quart, and the trend is expected to continue, as far as climate change will continue to make the region drier and hotter.
 Climate change is crucial to understand migration from there as it have an impact on a variety of socioeconomic "push factors".
-Changes in climate patterns are part of the causes which make Mexicanes migrate as within so outside the country.
-In 2008-2021, 2.2 million Mexicans were displaced for reasons linked with climate change.
+Changes in climate patterns are part of the causes which make Mexicans migrate as within so outside the country.
+In 2008–2021, 2.2 million Mexicans were displaced for reasons linked with climate change.